Care Level: Moderate

 Diet Requirements: In the wild Porcupine puffers are carnivorous.
 A diet consisting of various meaty frozen foods is necessary and options will depend on the size of the individual.
 Some examples include brine shrimp, squid, mysis shrimp, and krill to maintain optimal health and color.
 Hard-shelled shrimp and clams with shells are also highly encouraged to feed from time to time in order to keep their teeth worn down.
 Overgrown teeth will cause complications and have consequences.

-Care Requirements: A minimum 125 gallon aquarium is required for medium to large sized Porcupine puffers.
-Extra large Porcupine puffers will need an aquarium greater than 200 gallons.
+Care Requirements: A minimum 125 gallon aquarium is required for medium sized Porcupine puffers.
+Larger individuals will need an aquarium greater than 200 gallons.
 Additionally, aquariums that house large species of pufferfish should be equipped with a protein skimmer and above average filtration because of their bioload capacity.
 Porcupine puffers may appreciate some large rock arches to take refuge at night, but need more open swimming and turning space.
 Given their nature, Porcupine puffers can be kept in an active peaceful to semi-aggressive aquarium or more aggressive aquarium.
 It is best to take into consideration the size of the puffer at the time and choose tank-mates accordingly.
 Puffers should not be kept with small fish or slower fish with decorative fins that they could nip at.
 Porcupine puffers do not make good reef aquarium inhabitants because of how messy they can be, but they will also eat invertebrates including crabs, urchins, starfish and shrimp.
 Porcupine puffers have been kept together successfully, but we suggest attempting this at smaller sizes only.
 Recommended water conditions, 72-78° F, KH 8-12, pH 8.1-8.4, salinity 1.020-1.025.

 Purchase Size: Small: 2″ to 3″; Medium: 3-1/4″ to 4-1/4″; Large: 4-1/2″ to 5-1/2″; XLG: 5-3/4″ to 8″; XXLG: 8″+